zeroc-ice/ice-builder-xcode/README.md

 ### Generating Code using Xcode

 The builder compiles a Slice file whenever you build the project.
-The builder automatically includes the Ice Slice files directory included with the SDK as well as the path of the user Slice file being compiled.
+The builder automatically includes the Ice Slice files directory included with the Ice or Ice Touch SDK as well as the directory of the Slice file being compiled.

 [1]: https://github.com/zeroc-ice/ice-builder-xcode/tree/xcode7-plugin
 [2]: https://doc.zeroc.com/display/Ice/slice2cpp+Command-Line+Options